Notable American Women, 1607–1950: Significance

 Writing of the changes in perspective on biography inspired by Notable American Women, 1607–1950 Susan Ware observed, "1,359 entries showed the range and depth of women’s contributions to American life, a pointed correction to women’s near-total exclusion from existing biographical dictionaries at the time and a dramatic spur to further research."

 Updates

 Notable American Women: The Modern Period : a Biographical Dictionary updated the set for subjects who died between 1951 and 1976.
-The work for that volume was a joint project of Radcliffe College and Harvard University Press funded by the National Endowment for the Humanities.
+The work for the fourth volume was a joint project of Radcliffe College and Harvard University Press funded by the National Endowment for the Humanities, and edited by Barbara Sicherman and Carol Hurd Green.

 In 2004 volume 5 was issued: Notable American Women: A Biographical Dictionary Completing the Twentieth Century.
 The fifth volume in the series and was edited by historian Susan Ware who was assisted by Stacy Braukman.
 The women who were included had to have died prior to 2000.
 The volume differed from its predecessors because first ladies were not automatically included.
 Fame was not a factor, rather those chosen for inclusion had to have been influential or have contributed innovations or pioneering work in their area of expertise in their era.